This was my capstone report for my UX master's degree program.

 My big project over the last 5 years has been creating a searchable online catalog.
 I conceived this project from the ground up and have steadily shepherded it toward launch.

 The first version launched in 2017, following the implementation of our curriculum management tool.
-The new version, launching sometime in 2021, includes the following features:
+The new version, which launched in March 2022, includes the following features: